Victoria Academy of Ballet - Trainee Program - Post Secondary Bridge Program

 Session Description

-The Academy holds designations from the Private Training Institutions Branch (PTIB) under the umbrella of the Ministry of Post-Seondary Education and Future Skills, and the Education Quality Assurance (EQA).
+The Academy holds designations from the Private Training Institutions Regulatory Unit (PTIRU) under the umbrella of the Ministry of Post-Seondary Education and Future Skills, and the Education Quality Assurance (EQA).
 Both designations are recognized globally as symbols of quality education and consumer protection.
 Year 1 is 38 weeks in length and dancers train approximately 30 hours per week.
 Year 2 and Year 3 of the Bridge program are 41 weeks each in length and dancers train up to 35 hours per week.
 Classical ballet is the primary discipline of technical training along with a very strong focus on contemporary dance.
 Once the current year has ended in June, students generally return home on their summer break or acquire summer jobs in the Victoria area.
 As a Bridge student, you will be encouraged to explore different aspects of professional dance life through the extensive program curriculum.
 Besides classes in ballet, pointe, classical repertoire, pas de deux, and contemporary, you will also benefit from training in a professional environment, explore varied methods of the choreographic process, observe guest artist’s projects, as well as receive classes in academic modules pertaining to anatomy, ballet history, and various personal development subjects such as career exploration.
 Individual advising and collaboration with knowledgeable and experienced VAB faculty and guest choreographers connect students to avenues in the dance industry.
 As a graduate, you will be fully prepared for the next step on your career path.